Elizabeth Freeman: Biography

 Freeman was illiterate and left no written records of her life.
 Her early history has been pieced together from the writings of contemporaries to whom she told her story or who heard it indirectly, as well as from historical records.

-Freeman was born into slavery on April 4th, 1744, on the plantation of Pieter Hogeboom in Claverack, New York, where she was given the name Bet.
+Freeman was born into slavery on April 4, 1744, on the plantation of Pieter Hogeboom in Claverack, New York, where she was given the name Bet.
 When Hogeboom's daughter Hannah married John Ashley of Sheffield, Massachusetts, Hogeboom gave Bet, around seven years old, to Hannah and her husband.
 Freeman remained with them until 1781, when she had a child, Little Bet.
 She is said to have married, though no marriage record has been located.
 Her husband (name unknown) is said to have never returned from service in the American Revolutionary War.

 Throughout her life, Bet exhibited a strong spirit and sense of self.
 She came into conflict with Hannah Ashley, who was raised in the strict Dutch culture of the New York colony.
+While John Ashley was even-tempered and well-liked within his community, Hannah Ashley was ill-tempered and snappy, particularly towards her slaves.
 In 1780, Bet prevented Hannah from striking a servant girl with a heated shovel; Bet shielded the girl and received a deep wound in her arm.
 As the wound healed, Bet left it uncovered as evidence of her harsh treatment.
 Catharine Sedgwick quotes Elizabeth: "Madam never again laid her hand on Lizzy.
 I had a bad arm all winter, but Madam had the worst of it.
 I never covered the wound, and when people said to me, before Madam,—'Why, Betty! what ails your arm?'
-I only answered—'ask missis!'
-Which was the slave and which was the real mistress?"
+I only answered—'ask missis!

 John Ashley was a Yale-educated lawyer, wealthy landowner, businessman, slaveholder, and community leader.
 His house was the site of many political discussions and the probable location of the signing of the Sheffield Declaration, which predated the United States Declaration of Independence.

 Brom and Bett v.
 Ashley (1781)

-In 1780, Freeman either heard the newly ratified Massachusetts Constitution read at a public gathering in Sheffield or overheard her master discussing it in the home.
+In 1780, Freeman either heard the newly ratified Massachusetts Constitution read at a public gathering in Sheffield or overheard her enslaver discussing it in the home.
 She heard what included the following:

 All men are born free and equal, and have certain natural, essential, and unalienable rights; among which may be reckoned the right of enjoying and defending their lives and liberties; that of acquiring, possessing, and protecting property; in fine, that of seeking and obtaining their safety and happiness.